Please click the link to watch the video!

-This is applicable to Secondary 1 students entering our school in 2020.
+This is applicable to Secondary 1 students entering our school from 2020 onwards.

 (b) Providing Secondary 2 students with the opportunity to offer Humanities subjects at a more demanding level

-This is applicable to students who are in Secondary 2 Normal (Academic) in 2020.
+This is applicable to students who are in Secondary 2 Normal (Academic) and Normal (Technical).

 o Once your child offers Humanities at a more demanding level, he or she would sit for the same examinations as students in Express.